gek169/Simple_ISA/README.md

 farilldb: load short using far memory indexing at [(u32)c<<8 + (u32)a] (1 byte) (40)
 faristlb: store short into far memory indexing at [(u32)c<<8 + (u32)a] (1 byte) (41)
 NOTE: Page size is 256 bytes.
-farpagel: copy 256 bytes from page indexed by c to local page indexed by a (1 byte) (42)
+farpagel: copy 256 bytes from any page indexed by c to home region page indexed by a (1 byte) (42)
-farpagest: copy 256 bytes to page indexed by c from local page indexed by a (1 byte) (43)
+farpagest: copy 256 bytes to any page indexed by c from home region page indexed by a (1 byte) (43)

 /*68 dec so far*/